minerscale/sdd_proj/doc/main.md

 ### C

 - Difficult to write, with static types and pointers.
 - Mostly cross platform.
-One must be careful about which functions inC is a pain.
+One must be careful about which functions in C is a pain.
 I do enjoy it's syntactic simplicity at the expense of it's low-levelness, d the standard library are supported on Windows.
 - Produces standalone binaries, ideal for production code.
 - One of the fastest programming languages under the sun if worked with correctly.
 - Manipulation of binary data is done in the same way normal data is dealt with: on a low level.